-About Purging vs Non Purging Bulimia
+About Purging vs Non-Purging Bulimia

 But another type of bulimia is non purging bulimia.
 This is a disorder in which you binge but do not purge through vomiting, diuretics or laxatives.
-Instead, the person with the non purging eating disorder uses other compensatory behaviors, such as diet pills or stimulant drugs, fasting and skipping meals, or obsessively exercising.
+Instead, the person with the non purging disordered eating uses other compensatory behaviors, such as diet pills or stimulant drugs, fasting and skipping meals, or obsessively exercising.

 Why and How People Commit to Either Type of Bulimia

 Bulimia is a disorder that can bring deadly results, all in your desire to control both food and your weight.
+Dealing with this condition while also battling addiction presents an even greater challenge.

 In the purging form of bulimia, you usually privately perform both rituals of the cycle, the binging and purging.
 But someone with the non purging type of bulimia usually binges privately, then engages in their exercising, extremely disciplined dieting or other non-purging behaviors without concern for what others think of their obsession.